wenchonglee/paradigms/README.md

 TL;DR We want our users to have a responsive experience, as soon as possible.
 FCP and TBT will be the core metrics for this article.

-### Implementation complexity

-There isn't a good way to measure this, but this is not a trivial issue to brush aside.
-We want our solution to fit our use cases and not over-engineer it.
-At the same time,
-As we go through each paradigm, you should be able to have a sense of how complex each of them can get.

-#### Interactivity & state
+### Interactivity

-If we need it, how easy is it for us to introduce "app-like" interactivity?
+What is the cost in complexity for interactivity?

-For example, we might want smooth transitions
+For example, we might want native app-like experiences where users can interact with graphs, go through a form wizard, have smooth transitions between pages, ...etc.

-#### Out-of-scope topics

-Some topics that we will need to think about:

-- Routing
-- Pushing to edge/cdn
-- Fault tolerance

 ## Approaches